URA SUM and Difference

 -

-If the value of the Array size parameters is a 1-by-2 vector, the vector is
+If the value of the Array size parameter is a 1 by 2 vector, then the vector has the form

 [NumberOfArrayRows,NumberOfArrayColumns]